 Notice to European Users

-The following applies to individuals in the European Economic Area.
+The following applies to individuals in the European Economic Area, Switzerland and United Kingdom.

 Controller.
 Warner is the controller of your personal information covered by this Policy for purposes of European data protection legislation.